gold-meridian/tml-build/README.md

 - lets you package your images as PNGs rather than tML's "RawImg" format (PNG is better; trust me),
 - much easier CI integration (no more annoying boilerplate to download the tModLoader developer environment),
 - easily supports NuGet dependencies without needing to copy references yourself,
+- facilitates SANE and NORMAL project structures and ENCOURAGES you to use multiple projects,
 - probably a lot more?

+## license

+Source code is licensed under AGPL 3.0; your projects do not need to be under the same license to to use this package (unless you replicate code).
+See [LICENSE] for more details.